KieranPritchard/Cryptoforge/README.md

 - `--hash-type`: Hash algorithm type
 - `--output-format`: hex or bytes (for hashes)
 - `--bit-size`: Key size in bits (default: 256)
+- `--plaintext`: Treat `--input` as a plaintext string instead of a file for encryption/decryption operations.
+When set, the program will encrypt/decrypt the string directly and print the result (or save to `--output` if specified).
+Use this for direct string encryption/decryption.

 ## Key Usage Behavior